deutschebank/fluxnova-docs-manual/content/introduction/architecture.md

 If neither of the above approaches are implemented in a cluster setup, connections to multiple nodes - intentionally or via a load-balancing solution - will result in multiple login requests.

 {{< note title="Consistent hashing" class="info" >}}
-If a cookie based consistent hashing is used, make sure that the cookie name is not JSESSIONID which is used by Flowave.
+If a cookie based consistent hashing is used, make sure that the cookie name is not JSESSIONID which is used by Fluxnova.
 {{< /note >}}

 ## The Job Executor in a Clustered Environment